 Since the particles are mainly driven by the global airflow, the accuracy of the flow field prediction significantly influences the airborne particle distribution in buildings.
 In buoyancy driven ventilation, air is supplied with a lower temperature at floor level of the chamber.
 The cold air is heated up by indoor sources and leads to buoyant flow because of the temperature difference.
 The plume "pushes" the warmed and polluted air upward to the ceiling area.
 Predictions of airflow in rooms with buoyancy-driven ventilation are particularly troublesome since air is supplied with a lower temperature and velocity.
 If a complex diffuser is involved, the simulation becomes more challenging because the details of a supply air diffuser have an obvious effect on the environmental parameters. particularly in buoyancy-driven ventilation(Cehlin and Moshfegh 2010).
 Nevertheless, mixing ventilation is usually achieved by using a high-momentum diffuser, like a slot opening.
 The cool air is introduced into the room through the upper region and interacts with the buoyant flow generated by indoor thermal sources, like humans and computers.
 Because of the mixing effect, the velocity, temperature and concentration gradients are usually not strong, which makes the numerical simulation more acceptable.

-For person-to-person infectious disease transmission, airborne particles are mainly carried by the cough jet.
+For person-to-person infectious disease transmission, airborne particles are initially dispersed by the cough jet.
 The background flow field tends to have a reduced effect on particle dispersion.
 However, when the cough jet momentum decays to near background flow, the particle dispersion will be dominated by the background flow.
 In the large chamber, no additional jets were introduced into the chamber.
 The success of particle dispersion is determined by the accuracy of the background flow field simulation.
 This section presents the background flow field and thermal distribution for setups 2, 3 and 4, which represent person-to-person disease transmission due to a cough, buoyancy driven ventilation and mixing ventilation in the large chamber.

 5.4.1 Background airflow pattern and thermal distribution in the small chamber without a cough